 higher purpose is a good fit for this soul archetype.

 Sages are expression oriented souls and natural born entertainers that posses a quick wit, charisma, and in the mature phase of their development (incarnation), wisdom.
 Sages are usually most interested in engaging an audience and view the world as their stage.
 In their earlier stages of development, Sages may be egocentric, obnoxious or play the fool.
-The wise Sage however, is one who brings their life experiences and heartfelt philosophical insights to others through their performance art.
-Due to the Sage soul’s constant urge to share their wisdom with the world at large, they will often be found in roles that place them on stage, such the story teller, the actor/actress, the comedian, the musician, the philosopher or the politician.
+The wise Sage, however, is one who brings their life experiences and heartfelt philosophical insights to others through their performance art.
+Due to the Sage soul’s constant urge to share their wisdom with the world at large, they will often be found in roles that place them on stage, such the storyteller, the actor/actress, the comedian, the musician, the philosopher or the politician.
 In fact, many famous politicians and philosophers aspired to be Sages.

 Warriors embody qualities of courage, awareness, discipline, and determination, and later in their development, they grow to embody compassion and love.
 While the innate drive of a warrior soul is oriented towards taking action and rising to challenges in order to uphold that which they value, the shadow aspects of this archetype, typically found in young warriors , typically lead them to adopt the idea that the ends justify the means; thus, acts of coercion and oppression through intimidation and violence may come to pass.
-As warriors mature, they learn to adopt and amplify the more positive aspects of this archetype — courage, effectiveness, and a strong sense of stewardship — while also being respectful, supportive, loving, forgiving, and inspiring.
+As warriors mature, they learn to adapt and amplify the more positive aspects of this archetype — courage, effectiveness, and a strong sense of stewardship — while also being respectful, supportive, loving, forgiving, and inspiring.

 Artisans are visionaries with an innate aptitude for creative expression and inventiveness; they manifest their visions into physical reality.
 Artisans often spend a lot of time in their imaginations and their inner worlds, and they typically require more downtime than others in order to remain grounded and at their best.
 The shadow aspects of the young Artisan, driven by ego, tend to manifest through dissociative behavior, obsessive-compulsive behavior, delusional thinking, and addiction, or through deceitful schemes for personal gain.
-In contrast, the light aspects of the mature Artisan, driven by the soul, are usually expressed through ingenuity and inventiveness for the benefit and enjoyment of the others and the advancement of greater good.
+In contrast, the light aspects of the mature Artisan, driven by the soul, are usually expressed through ingenuity and inventiveness for the benefit and enjoyment of the others and the advancement of the greater good.

 I now invite you to go deeper and to explore what is at the core of your soul’s focus, as it is the common thread that unites all of our incarnations.